440 Huntington Avenue

 Boston, MA 02115

-Julia Belyakova is a PhD Student studying programming languages at Northeastern University’s College of Computer and Information Science, advised by Professor Jan Vitek.
+Julia Belyakova is a PhD Student studying programming languages at Northeastern University’s Khoury College of Computer Sciences, advised by Professor Jan Vitek.
 Her research interests include design and implementation of programming languages, type theory, generic programming, theorem provers, object-oriented and functional programming, algorithms, software engineering, and software testing.

 - MS in Computer Science and Information Technologies, Southern Federal University —Russia